thismakesmehappy/HappyColorBlend/README.md

 # 🎨 Happy Color Blend Vibe

-A powerful Figma plugin for creating beautiful color palettes and swatches with intelligent blending and color extraction capabilities.
+A Figma plugin for creating color scales from primary colors.
+The plugin allows the user to create production-ready
+assets: swatches, color styles, Figma variables, and SCSS/CSS variables.

 ## ✨ Features

 ### 🎯 **Primary Color Management**

-- **Eye-Dropper Color Extraction**: Extract colors directly from selected Figma objects
+- **Color Extraction**: Extract colors directly from selected Figma objects or enter them manually
-- **Duplicate Prevention**: Automatically detects and prevents duplicate colors (case-insensitive)
-- **Smart Color Naming**: Uses intelligent color naming with the color-namer library
+- **Smart Color Naming**: Uses intelligent color naming with the color-namer library; user can edit all color names
-- **Random Color Generation**: Generate random colors for inspiration
+- **Random Color Generation**: Generates random colors for inspiration
-- **Interactive Swatches**: Edit, rename, and delete primary colors with ease
+- **Interactive Swatches**: Edit, rename, and delete primary colors with ease and see the results live

 ### 🌈 **Advanced Color Blending**

-- **Shade & Tint Generation**: Create darker shades and lighter tints from your primary colors
-- **Gradient Direction Control**: Flip between shade-to-tint (shade at 0, tint at 1000) and tint-to-shade (tint at 0, shade at 1000) directions
+- **Select color endpoints**: Select endpoints to replace black and white in the mixing of colors
+- **Gradient Direction Control**: Flip the endpoints to flip the order of the mix
-- **Custom Step Control**: Define custom step values for precise color gradations
+- **Step Control**: Define the number of evenly distributed color steps or specify custom step values for precise color gradations
-- **Equal Steps Mode**: Generate evenly distributed color steps
-- **Real-time Preview**: See your color palette update in real-time

 ### 🎨 **Design Token Export**

+- **Figma assets**: Generate Figma variables, color styles, or swatches
-- **Multiple Formats**: Export as CSS variables, JSON, or other design token formats
+- **CSS/SCSS variables**: Export color variables fo CSS or SCSS
 - **Configurable Naming**: Customize naming conventions for your design tokens
-- **Professional Output**: Generate production-ready color systems

-### 🔧 **Developer-Friendly**
-- **Type-Safe**: Built with TypeScript for reliability
-- **Comprehensive Testing**: 390+ test cases ensuring robust functionality
-- **Modern Architecture**: React + Vite + Zustand for optimal performance
-- **Toast Notifications**: User-friendly feedback for all actions

 ## 🚀 How to Use

 ### 1. Installing the Plugin

 1. In Figma, go to **Plugins > Development > Import plugin from manifest...**
 2. Select the `dist/manifest.json` file from this project
 3. The plugin will appear in your **Plugins > Development** menu